klee/klee.github.io/tutorials/testing-coreutils.md

 num objects: 2
 object    0: name: 'arg0'
 object    0: size: 4
-object    0: data: '@@@\x00'
+object    0: data: '\x00\x00\x00\x00'
 object    1: name: 'model_version'
 object    1: size: 4
 object    1: data: '\x01\x00\x00\x00'
 {% endhighlight %}

-In this case, the test case indicates that values "@@@\x00" should be passed as the first argument.
+In this case, the test case indicates that values "\x00\x00\x00\x00" should be passed as the first argument.
 However, `.ktest` files generally aren't really meant to be looked at directly.
-For the POSIX runtime, we provide a tool `klee- replay` which can be used to read the `.ktest` file and invoke the native application, automatically passing it the data necessary to reproduce the path that KLEE followed.
+For the POSIX runtime, we provide a tool `klee-replay` which can be used to read the `.ktest` file and invoke the native application, automatically passing it the data necessary to reproduce the path that KLEE followed.

 To see how it works, go back to the directory where we built the native executables: